California's 2017 Housing Package

 SB2 (Atkins) Building Jobs and Homes Act

 A: The revenues from SB 2 will vary from year to year, as they are dependent on a variety of real estate transactions with fluctuating activity.
-The fees collected are estimated to generate approximately $250 million per year.
-Subject to appropriation through the 2018-19 state budget, the State Controller’s Office will collect revenues quarterly and make those revenues available to the fund 30 days following the end of the quarter.
+The fees are currently estimated to generate approximately $250 million per year based on available recording document data from the last decade.
+Subject to appropriation through the state budget process, the State Controller’s Office will collect revenues quarterly and make those revenues available to the fund 30 days following the end of the quarter.

 Q: What is the breakdown of funding under SB 2?

 Q: What can a jurisdiction do today to be prepared to receive SB 2 dollars?

 A: In order to access first-year planning grant funds from the initial allocation, and the 70 percent local allocation in the second year and beyond, jurisdictions must:

 - submit a current annual report (pursuant to Section 65400).
 Visit the Regional Housing Needs Allocation and Housing Elements page (and click on "Annual Progress Reports") to verify a jurisdiction’s status.

 In addition, to receive the local allocation from year two and beyond, jurisdictions will need to submit a plan to the department detailing the manner in which allocated funds will be used by the local government and how those activities will meet the local government’s unmet share of the regional housing needs allocation.